openheartmind/WISDOM/.github/ISSUE_TEMPLATE/meeting-record.md

 ---
 name: Meeting Record
-about: A template to help record meeting notes
+about: A template to record meeting details, agenda, notes and action items
-title: Meeting [people or topic]
+title: Meeting [People or Team] [Date]
 labels: meeting
 assignees: ''